 When the mainstream physician audience catches wind of a FIRE (Financial Independence Retire Early) breathing article that points out why most doctors aren’t rich (like this one), the teeth come out.
 People start sippin’ the hatorade and say things like, “Great philosophy on savings until you squirrel away everything and die of cancer at 40 anyway, having enjoyed no worldly offerings.”

 Sometimes people love using a blunt instrument.
 Yet, this person is implying that a high savings rate will inevitably lead to regret when we die young.
-You only live once!
+You only live once, they say!

 I agree that there must be a balance between our current happiness and our savings rate (I recommend The 10% Rule as a tool to find that balance).
 But it isn’t this simple.